namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/25/25
+- Working on the Word exports
+- Have unit tests to fix and add
+- Hoping to have a PR out by the end of day

 ### 2/24/25
-- Will be more NC-140 today - focusing on exports
+- Continued on NC-140 - finished exports with Excel
-- Joelle we might start to step on each others toes soon with NC-176

 ### 2/21/25
 - Continued working on NC-140 - got the merge engine and data library working